8080labs/pyforest/README.md

 - "What about auto-completion on lazily imported modules?"
 It works :) As soon as you start the auto-completion, pyforest will import the module and return the available symbols to your auto-completer.

+- "How to (temporarily) deactivate the auto_import in IPython and Jupyter?"
+Go to the directory `~/.ipython/profile_default/startup` and adjust or delete the `pyforest_autoimport.py` file.
+You will find further instructions in the file.

+- "How to (re)activate the pyforest auto_import?"
+Execute the following Python command in Jupyter, IPython or Python: `from pyforest.auto_import import setup; setup()`.
+Please note that the auto_import only works for Jupyter and IPython.

 ## Contributing
 In order to gather all the most important names, we need your help.
 Please open a pull request and add the imports that we are still missing to the [pyforest imports](src/pyforest/_imports.py).
 You can also find the guidelines in the [pyforest imports file](src/pyforest/_imports.py)